Investigating non-Keplerian motion in flare events with astrometric data: Datasets and Methods

 where $i[=1,2,...,N]$ is sequential index of data points and $N$ is number of data points.
 With the model parameters in Eqs.~(\ref{model}) and dataset in the form of Eq.~(\ref{data}), the log-likelihood function is can be given by

 where $X_{\text{model}}(t_i)$ and $Y_{\text{model}}(t_i)$ represent model predictions at time $t_i$ presented in Eqs.~(\ref{model}).
 The uncertainties $\sigma_{X_i}$ and $\sigma_{Y_i}$ follow the values reported in Ref.~\cite{abuter2023polarimetry}.
 We run MCMC sampling using 100 chains, each with 2000 iterations for circular orbits, and 3000 iterations for planar geodesic orbits.
-And uniform prior distributions are adopted for all the parameters.
+And flat priors are adopted for all the parameters.